 When in Vancouver, one must not leave British Columbia without going for a road trip along with one of the most majestic highways in Canada.
-The Sea to Sky Highway takes you into the heart of the pristine mountain peaks, waterfalls, natural wonders of B.C and ends in Whistler!
+If you’re taking a Western Canada road trip from Vancouver to Calgary, you’ll definitely drive the Sea to Sky Highway.
+This takes you into the heart of the pristine mountain peaks, waterfalls, natural wonders of B.C and ends in Whistler!

 The drive consists of a coastal cruise along Howe Sound, which is often fed by snow and ice melt from the peaks surrounding it, so expect to see a different selection of blues as Gambier Island and Anvil Island dominate the backdrop of the drive.

 As you pass Squamish, it’s all things mountains with the spectacular beauty of Mount Tantalus to the left and the right.
 You’ll be driving straight towards Whistler but before you arrive, stop at Brandywine Falls.